tsedio/tsed/docs/docs/middlewares.md

 ## Global middleware

 Global middlewares are generally used to handle requests before or after controllers.
-For example the GlobalAcceptMimesMiddleware is used to check the mime type set in the request headers and throw an error when the mime don't match with server configuration.

 <<< @/docs/docs/snippets/middlewares/global-middleware.ts